-The aim of a non-degree student (or sometimes referred to as a visiting student) is to complete a set of graduate level courses but not to complete a full degree.
-Well-justified undergraduate level courses may also be accepted.
+The aim of a non-degree student (or sometimes referred to as a visiting student) is to complete a set of graduate-level courses but not to complete a full degree.
+Well-justified undergraduate-level courses may also be accepted.

-Please note that some Finnish universities may require the candidate be registered with a college/university in their home country and able to transfer the Finnish course credits to their home university degree.
+Please note that some Finnish universities may require the candidate to be registered with a college/university in their home country and able to transfer the Finnish course credits to their home university degree.

 Finnish universities can have specific application procedures and deadlines also for non-degree or visiting students who wish to take courses at the university.
 Find out your possibility for non-degree studies as well as the university application procedure and the deadlines by contacting directly the university international office.
 For example, the University of Helsinki has specific application deadlines also for visiting students.